Hollywood: A Story of a Dozen Roses: Singles

 The album's lead single, titled "Ain't My Fault", was released on November 25, 2014.
 The song was written and produced by Mario Winans.

 The album's second single, "You Changed Me" featuring Chris Brown, was released on March 12, 2015.
 The production on the song was handled by Boi-1da, Vinylz, Allen Ritter, Kevin Cossom and Jordan Evans.
 The song has so far peaked at number 93 on the US Billboard Hot 100.

 The album's third single, "Baby's In Love" featuring Kid Ink, was released on May 4, 2015.
 The production on the song was handled by Cook Classics.

 Foxx announced "In Love By Now" as the album's fourth single August 26, 2015.

 Promotional singles

 "Party Ain't a Party" featuring 2 Chainz, was released on October 7, 2014. and features production from DJ Mustard.
+When he saw the fight of Pusha T & Consequence, he told the two to stop fighting and sued Consequence for putting Pusha T in a headlock.

 "Pretty Thing" (originally titled "Pretty Young Thing") premiered on March 11, 2015, was produced by DJ Mustard, and sampled Michael Jackson's hit single "P.Y.T.
 (Pretty Young Thing)".